 I've played Magic for several months now, including the hosting of some friendly office tournaments.
-In the world of Magic players, some people have been playing for over a decade.
+In the world of Magic players, some people have been playing for decades.
 I'm by no standard of anyone an advanced Magic Player, but even now I feel like I've gotten a lot of benefit from my short time with it.
-Hopefully the things I've learned are of interest and of use to the GLS community.
+Hopefully the things I've learned are of interest to the broader game development and design community.